 More than 60 years of experience in the welding field, has shown that people who do not have welding engineering degrees and whose activities include designing weldments, selecting and purchasing materials, establishing, specifying or performing welding, tend to repeatedly make the same common costly welding mistakes, regardless of the industry.

 Making, ignoring or being unaware of common welding mistakes has had, and continues to have serious consequences, including design changes, specification changes, drawing revisions, reduced quality, low productivity, rework, scrape, schedule delays, cost overruns, field failures, injury accidents, death, liability lawsuits, bankruptcy, and customer bad will.

-- No one with a welding engineering degree to support the weldment design function.
+- No one with a welding engineering degree to support the weldment design and fabrication function.

 - Using someone who does not have a welding engineering degree to make welding decisions.

 - Assuming metallurgical and materials engineering are equivalent to welding engineering.

 - Relying solely on textbooks and handbooks to select welding filler metals and electrodes.